Is a Shoodle the Right Choice for You? Tailoring the Shoodle to Different Owners

 • Age: Shoodle puppies have higher energy levels and may struggle with being left alone for extended periods.
 As they mature, they often become more independent and can handle short periods of solitude better.

-• Training: Proper training and gradual desensitization to being alone can help Shoodles become more comfortable with solitude.
+• Training: Proper training and gradual desensitisation to being alone can help Shoodles become more comfortable with solitude.
 Start with short periods and gradually increase the time spent alone.

 • Exercise: Ensure your Shoodle receives adequate exercise and mental stimulation before leaving them alone.
 A tired dog is more likely to rest and relax when you're not around.